 Finn: How much innocent blood has been spilled for the cause of freedom in the history of your Federation, doctor?
 How many good and noble societies have bombed civilians in war?
 Have wiped out whole cities?
 And now that you enjoy the comfort that has come from their battles, their killing, you frown on my immorality?!
 I’m willing to die for my freedom, doctor.
 And in the finest tradition of your own great civilization, I’m willing to kill for it too.

 Use of Cast/Characters: Picard isn’t the focus of this episode, and his primary job seems to do “captain” things.
 He isn’t particularly interesting until the end, when he punches the crap out of Finn, and once captured tries to wake Beverly (and maybe the audience) up to the toll that Finn’s actions have taken.
-Riker helps out the security forces look for Beverly, and then take part in the strike force so at least he’s involved.
+Riker helps the security forces look for Beverlyand then takes part in the strike force, so at least he’s involved.
 Data, as is becoming the norm, is asking about the moral implications of things.
 Geordi ends up saving the Enterprise which is cool.
-This episode has a lot of Dr. Crusher in it, which we haven’t seen a lot of.
+This episode has a lot of Dr. Crusher in it, which doesn’t happen much.
 Gates said it took a while before she felt the show was back on track with her character, and this episode is proof that they are getting a bit closer.
 She acts like more than a generic doctor here, which is nice.
 Wesley actually does something here, figuring out the dimensional shift and locating the terrorists.
 Even Worf is active, fighting off the separatists and participating in the strike force to take Bev and Picard back.
 Deanna has the least to do, but she has a few lines herself.
 One good thing I’ll say about this episode is that overall the entire cast does get used.
 The guest stars, Kerrie Keane and Richard Cox as Devos and Finn are serviceable but don’t stand out.
 Devos is written as a hard-edged character but the actress isn’t that convincing IMO, and the same goes for Finn.

 Blu Ray Version: The added detail here allowed me to see something I’d previously missed.
 While these aliens look exactly like us, all the males have a white stripe running through their hair.
-But if you look at the womens’ hair, particularly Devos’, you’ll see they have a dark stripe in their hair.
+But if you look at the womens’ hair, particularly Devos’, you’ll see they have a dark stripe in their hair as well.

 Nitpicks: The hair stripe is a nitpick.
 It’s probably one of those things that looked better on the page than on the screen.
 Thank goodness the strip isn’t down the middle or they would have looked like a bunch of skunks, and the women’s aren’t that noticeable.